Surround yourself by nature with inspiring teens, fostering a spirit of hope & respect in others

 - Enjoys learning about different cultures and people, and has sought out these types of experiences, either outside or inside North America.

 - Is passionate about (and experienced in) working with teens, preferably in a residential setting or travel program.

 - Values experiential education.

 - Looks forward to working in a setting where personal limits are stretched to find new flexibilities and strengths.

 - Demonstrates a strong commitment to safety and can place him or herself in the mindset of a parent.

 - Enjoys living in a rural setting, with limited cell connections, no TV, dust, lots of bugs and other creatures.

 - Enjoys healthy, vegetarian food.
 (It really is very yummy!)

 - Non-smokers only.

 Legacy seeks individuals with a balance of hard and soft skills.
 Clearly, staff must be competent and comfortable in working with teens.
 They must also possess qualities of empathy, a sense of humor, quick thinking, flexibility, and creativity.
 Each summer, 25-50% of the seasonal staff are people who have worked here before.

 We also have a handful of young adults who were participants at GYV, returning for first time as staff to “give back”.
 These staff play an essential role in establishing and conveying the core values and spirit of community cooperation that make the GYV experience so compelling.

 Room and Board

 Accommodations for counseling staff are in cabins with youth.
 Other staff are housed in similar cabins, with adult staff only.
 Centralized bathhouses serve each cluster of cabins.
 Select program areas are air-conditioned, but not sleeping cabins.

 Legacy serves delicious whole foods, vegetarian meals.
 Special dietary needs can usually be met.
-Poultry or fish entrees are served once each session.
+Poultry or fish entrees are served twice during each two-week session.

 Working at the Global Youth Village is a very rewarding experience.
 Alumni staff say it best: